Hoi-Jeon/Verilog-for-Mic-in-Matrix-Creator/README.md

 end
 ```

 The ascii file for saving the ouput of test bench is opened/written/closed in this main module.
-Please be ware that one can start receiving the test bench outputs only after the first number of time steps reaches the size FIR filter coeffcient.
+Please be aware that one can start receiving the test bench outputs only after the first number of time steps reaches the size FIR filter coeffcient.
 ```verilog
 integer fd;
 fd = $fopen("location of output ascii file", "w");